EU-ECDC/HerpesZosterModel/R/README.md

 ```R
 get_data(code = "IT")
 ```
-The script further contains plots of the serological data, the mortality data, and the contact matrices for the countries considered.
+The script further contains plots of the serological data, the mortality data, the population data, and the contact matrices for the countries considered.

 ## model.R
 The function `FOI` calculates the force of infection.
 It takes the following arguments